-We are extremely excited to have you as a part of our dedicated and talented team at Yes Futures.
+We are extremely excited for you to join the dedicated and talented team at Yes Futures

-Your main point of contact throughout the programme will be your Programme Manager who is responsible for managing the day-to-day running of the programme and will be present at all coaching sessions and trips.
+Your main point of contact throughout the programme will be your Programme Manager.
+They are responsible for managing the day-today running of the programme and will be present at all coaching sessions and trips.

 Should you have any questions, or need any support throughout the programme, please don't hesitate to contact your Programme Manager (you will be provided with their contact details before the start of the programme).